RevealBi/Documentation/docs/web/user-context.md

 - Validate and sanitize input: Ensure that the input is valid and safe to use.
 - Use HTTPS for secure transport: This encrypts the data during transmission, preventing it from being intercepted.
 - Server-side authorization should verify the authenticity and authorization of the user context: This ensures that the user is who they claim to be and that they have the necessary permissions.

-For more information, refer to the [Reveal BI SDK documentation](https://help.revealbi.io/api/javascript/latest/).